What every dog owner should know about canine dream patterns

 It’s a question that has long puzzled dog owners and scientists alike: what are dogs dreaming about?
 Now, thanks to the work of researchers at the Massachusetts Institute of Technology (MIT), we might be one step closer to finding out.

-The team at MIT used electrodes to record the electrical activity of the brains of rats while they slept.
-They found that the rats’ brains displayed similar activity patterns during sleep as when the animals were awake and performing various tasks, such as running through a maze.
+The team at MIT used electrodes to record the electrical activity of rats’ brains while they slept.
+They found that the rats’ brains showed similar activity patterns during sleep as they did when awake and performing tasks such as running through a maze.

 This suggests that, like humans, rats are capable of dreaming about activities they have experienced during the day.